iainctduncan/learn-scheme-for-max/part_1.rst

 Map and for-each
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The simplest looping constructs in Scheme are **map** and **for-each**.
-These are similar in that in each, we pass them two arguments: a function, and a list.
-The function is then repeatedly evaluated over each item in the list, with the list item used as the argument to the function.
+These are similar in that in each, we pass in two arguments: a function, and a list.
+The function is then repeatedly exectued over each item in the list, where the list item is used as the argument to the function.
-The difference between these two is that **map** *returns* a list of the results, while for-each is called for the side effect of calling the function, without collecting up the results in a new list.
+The difference between these two is that **map** *returns* a list of the results, while **for-each** is called for the side effect of calling the function (without collecting up the results in a new list).

 In the example below, we pass map a function that returns the value of its single argument incremented by 1, and a list of integers.
 The call to map returns a new list,